 Nursing Home Abuse Facts and Statistics

 In the United States, nearly 15 percent of the population consists of people who are 65 years of age or older.
-By 2050, however, the National Center on Elder Abuse (NCEA) predicts that percentage will double to more than 80 million individuals.
+By 2050, however, the National Center on Elder Abuse (NCEA) predicts that the percentage will double to more than 80 million individuals.
 Eighteen million of those people will be aged 85 and over.
 Thus, it will be crucial to have long-term care facilities trained and prepared to house a high number of residents.

 While many current nursing homes treat their residents with the dignity and respect they deserve, a significant number abuses their residents.
 While statistics are hard to gather because most nursing home abuse cases are not reported to authorities, it is estimated that as many as five million seniors are abused annually.
 Nearly 25 percent of nursing home residents have experienced one instance of physical abuse in their facility.

-Certain individuals are more at risk of being abused in their nursing home.
+Certain individuals are more at risk of being abused in their nursing homes.
 Many of those people suffer from cognitive impairments like dementia.
 Anyone who experiences little social interaction is also at risk.
 Isolation is dangerous because employees may exploit that factor when they know the senior isn’t likely to tell anyone what’s going on or may not have anyone to talk to.
 There is also a link between lower socioeconomic status and elder abuse.

 Being aware of how common nursing home neglect and abuse happen will keep it at the forefront of your mind.
 This can benefit your loved one because you’ll be aware of the issue and on the lookout for any mistreatment.
 You may also want to know what rights are in place that protect your loved one from abuse and neglect.

 The Illinois Department on Aging has established that long-term care facility residents are guaranteed certain privileges according to state and federal laws.
 Those rights include: